junxit/us-congress-bills-111/bill.md

     - **(F)** The executive director of the Veterans of Foreign Wars of the United States (or the director’s delegate).
     - **(G)** The executive director of the American Legion (or the director’s delegate).
     - **(H)** The president of the Liberty Memorial Association, the nonprofit entity responsible for the management of America’s National World War I Museum (or the president’s delegate).
+  - **(2)** *Ex officio members* The Archivist of the United States and the Secretary of the Smithsonian Institution shall serve in an ex officio capacity on the Commission to provide advice and information to the Commission.
-  - **(2)** *Continuation of membership* If a member of the Commission under paragraph (1)(F) through (H) ceases to hold a position named in such paragraph, that member must resign from the Commission as of the date that the member ceases to hold that position.
+  - **(3)** *Continuation of membership* If a member of the Commission under subparagraph (F), (G), or (H) of paragraph (1) ceases to hold a position named in such subparagraph, that member must resign from the Commission as of the date that the member ceases to hold that position.
-  - **(3)** *Terms* Each member shall be appointed for the life of the Commission.
+  - **(4)** *Terms* Each member shall be appointed for the life of the Commission.
+  - **(5)** *Deadline for appointment* All members of the Commission shall be appointed not later than 90 days after the date of the enactment of this Act.
+  - **(6)** *Vacancies* A vacancy on the Commission shall—
+    - **(A)** not affect the powers of the Commission; and
-  - **(4)** *Vacancies* A vacancy in the Commission shall be filled in the manner in which the original appointment was made.
+    - **(B)** be filled in the manner in which the original appointment was made.
-  - **(5)** *Pay* Members shall serve without pay.
+  - **(7)** *Pay* Members shall not receive compensation for the performance of their duties on behalf of the Commission.
-  - **(6)** *Travel expenses* Each member shall receive travel expenses, including per diem in lieu of subsistence, in accordance with the applicable provisions under subchapter I of chapter 57 of title 5, United States Code.
+  - **(8)** *Travel expenses* Each member shall receive travel expenses, including per diem in lieu of subsistence, in accordance with the applicable provisions under subchapter I of chapter 57 of title 5, United States Code.
-  - **(7)** *Quorum* Thirteen members of the Commission shall constitute a quorum, but a lesser number may hold hearings.
+  - **(9)** *Quorum* A majority of members of the Commission plus one shall constitute a quorum, but a lesser number may hold hearings.
-  - **(8)** *Chairperson; Vice Chairperson* The Commission shall elect the Chairperson and Vice Chairperson of the Commission.
+  - **(10)** *Chairperson; vice chairperson* The Commission shall elect the Chairperson and Vice Chairperson of the Commission by a majority vote of the members of the Commission.
-  - **(9)** *Meetings*
+  - **(11)** *Meetings*
-    - **(A)** *In general* The Commission shall meet at the call of the Chairperson, except that the first meeting shall be held before the end of the 30-day period beginning on the effective date of this Act.
+    - **(A)** *In general* The Commission shall meet at the call of the Chairperson, except that the first meeting shall be held before the end of the 120-day period beginning on the effective date of this Act.
     - **(B)** *Location* The Commission shall hold the first meeting at America’s National World War I Museum in Kansas City, Missouri, and thereafter shall hold at least one meeting per year at such location.
 - **(e)** *Director and Additional Personnel of the Commission; Experts and Consultants*
   - **(1)** *Director and staff*
-    - **(A)** *Appointment* The Chair of the Commission shall, in consultation with the members of the Commission, appoint an executive director and such other additional personnel as may be necessary to enable the Commission to perform its duties.
+    - **(A)** *Appointment* The Chairperson of the Commission shall, in consultation with the members of the Commission, appoint an executive director and such other additional personnel as may be necessary to enable the Commission to perform its duties.
-    - **(B)** *Pay*
-      - **(i)** *Executive director* The executive director shall be paid at a rate not to exceed the rate of basic pay payable for level IV of the Executive Schedule established under section 5315 of title 5, United State Code.
+    - **(B)** *Pay* The executive director and staff of the Commission may be appointed without regard to the provisions of title 5, United States Code, governing appointments in the competitive service, and may be paid without regard to the provisions of chapter 51 and subchapter III of chapter 53 of such title relating to classification and General Schedule pay rates, except that the rate of pay for the executive director and other staff may not exceed the rate payable for level V of the Executive Schedule under section 5316 of such title.
-      - **(ii)** *Additional personnel* The executive director may fix the pay of any additional personnel appointed under subparagraph (A) as the executive director considers appropriate.
-    - **(C)** *Work Location* If the city government for Kansas City, Missouri, and the nonprofit organization which administers America’s National World War I Museum make space available, the executive director and any additional personnel appointed under subparagraph (A) shall work in the building that houses that museum.
+    - **(C)** *Work location* If the city government for Kansas City, Missouri, and the nonprofit organization which administers America’s National World War I Museum make space available, the executive director and any additional personnel appointed under subparagraph (A) shall work in the building that houses that museum.
   - **(2)** *Experts and consultants* The Commission may procure temporary and intermittent services under section 3109(b) of title 5, United States Code.
   - **(3)** *Staff of federal agencies* Upon request of the Commission, the head of any Federal department or agency may detail, on a reimbursable basis, any personnel of that department or agency to the Commission to assist it in carrying out its duties under this Act.
 - **(f)** *Powers of the Commission*